hristo-vrigazov/dnn.cool/README.md

 - [ ] Compute only when precondition is True (will require precomputing)
 - [ ] Pass around kwargs for flexibility
 - [ ] Nested loss functions check and test
+- [ ] Support multilabel classification problem
+- [ ] Think how suitable it would be to use scoping